tatobi/DASK-AWS-Kubernetes/README.md

 # DASK-AWS-Kubernetes

-A "One-Click solution" to deploy a scalable and secure DASK deployment on AWS in 10 minutes.
+A "One-Click solution" to deploy a scalable and secure Kubernes + DASK cluster in one step on AWS in 10 minutes.

 The solution has many advanced and configurable options via AWS CloudFormation, only requires minimal knowledge of AWS and Kubernetes.
 It is ideal if you need a secure, private DASK cluster to process your own data.